mowoe/blog/content/bare-metal-k8s-cluster.md

 ```
 You will be prompted for a IP prefix, which will be the default Adresspool for Metallb.
 Just input any random prefix, we wont be using it.
 Now Metallb should be successfully installed.
 Until we can use this though, we first have to set up our router correctly.

+⚠️ There is currently a bug in metallb which sometimes messes up the cert configuration for the webhooks metallb provides so that kubernetes can validate the custom resources.
+The issue is documented [here](https://github.com/metallb/metallb/issues/1597).
+If this applies to you, i would recommend setting `failurePolicy=Ignore` like it is suggested there in your metallb deployment.
+This requires modifying the microk8s addon.

 ## Setting up our VyOS router
 (Skip this part if you already have a BGP enabled router in your network and know how to configure it)